marissa-cleroux/liftYourWeight/README.md

 ## A project created to help me learn react

-### Phase 1: Completed react/redux tutorial created by "The Ninja Net"
+### Phase 1: Create base of web app based on initial learning

 - Create this project based on what I learned in the tutorial to cement some ideas and figure out my gaps
 - Will not make use of any sort of permanent storage thus far
+- Resources: [React & Redux Introduction](https://www.youtube.com/watch?v=OxIDLw0M-m0&list=PL4cUxeGkcC9ij8CfkAY2RAGb-tmkNwQHG) course by The Net Ninja, React Documentation, Redux Documentation, Stack Overflow

 ### Phase 2: Refactor project to use react hooks where applicable